57% of proposal managers share the same goal…improving the proposal management process to save time.

 In the financial services industry, proposal management is still paper-based for many organizations.
 With digital transformation happening all around us, the opportunity to advance your RFP response process has never been higher.

 Chip Kispert is an experienced consultant who has dedicated over 20 years to analyzing and improving the financial institution marketplace.
 He is the Founder and Managing Partner of Beacon Strategies, a premier consulting firm serving broker-dealers, asset managers, and supporting vendors since 2006.

 Before you respond to your next round of financial services RFPs, read these insider tips to understand the nuances of your industry and discover new ways to save time through an effective process.

-1. Take Care of Your RFP Answer Library
+1. Take care of your RFP Content Library

 One of the biggest challenges for our broker-dealers is taking care of their data.
 Keep your data organized, so you get to a point where you can compare that data and make it stronger.
-As a proposal manager, your RFP answer library is a prime opportunity.
+As a proposal manager, your RFP Content Library is a prime opportunity.
 This content is some of your most valuable data.

 Have an answer set that is quantitative, rather than qualitative.
 Of course, qualitative is important for supplying additional concepts and context, but structuring your RFPs from a quantitative standpoint gives you something to measure.
 And you measure it with ease if you have an organized platform like RFP software to do the work for you.

 3. Turn to the subject matter experts for guidance

 Being the lead of your organization’s financial services RFP responses might be a new process for you.
 RFPs are complex in your industry, with questions about information security and GDPR becoming increasingly common in the vendor selection process.
 Always engage subject matter experts (SMEs) to get the most accurate response.